RustCrypto/signatures/ed25519/README.md

 - All on-by-default features of this library are covered by SemVer
 - MSRV is considered exempt from SemVer as noted above
-- The `pkcs8` crate is exempted as it's a pre-1.0 dependency, however, upgrades to this crate will be accompanied by a minor version bump.
+- The `pkcs8` module is exempted as it uses a pre-1.0 dependency, however, breaking changes to this module  will be accompanied by a minor version bump.

 ## License